Savannah Travel Guide

 Savannah Historic District © Photoartel

-Credited as being the first planned city in the United States, Georgia's sultry city of Savannah is positioned on a bluff above the Savannah River, a few miles upstream from the Atlantic Ocean state coastline.
-This Southern belle is full of charm, and her old-fashioned hospitality and small-town atmosphere invite visitors to stroll back in time, right to 1733 when the city was first founded by British General James Oglethorpe with the permission of native Yamacraw Indian chief Tomo-chi-chi.
+Credited as being the first planned city in the United States, Georgia's city of Savannah is positioned on a bluff above the Savannah River, a few miles upstream from the Atlantic Ocean state coastline.
+This Southern city is filled with old-fashioned hospitality and a small-town atmosphere.
+Savannah invites visitors to stroll back in time, right to 1733 when the city was first founded by British General James Oglethorpe with the permission of native Yamacraw Indian chief Tomo-chi-chi.

-Strategically positioned on the north of the Georgia coastline, Savannah serves as an excellent starting point for exploring the scenic barrier islands, resort towns and inlets found along the coast.
-Of course it is also imperative one try the region's world-famous shrimp that is caught and cooked in a variety of ways.
+Strategically positioned on the north of the Georgia coastline, Savannah serves as an excellent starting point for exploring the scenic barrier islands, resort towns, and inlets found along the coast.
+And of course, it is imperative one try the region's world-famous shrimp that is caught and cooked to perfection.

 Become our Savannah Travel Expert

 We are looking for contributors for our Savannah travel guide.
 If you are a local, a regular traveller to Savannah or a travel professional with time to contribute and answer occasional forum questions, please contact us.